zanerock/cloudsite/README.md

 #### Set up the CloudsiteManager policy

 1. Log into your AWS root account in the [AWS console](https://aws.amazon.com).
+Refer to [this section](#sign-up-for-your-aws-root-account) if you need to create a root account.
 2. In the 'Services' bar up top, search for 'IAM' and select that service or [click here](https://us-east-1.console.aws.amazon.com/iam/home).
 3. Select 'Policies' from the left hand menu options.
 4. Select 'Create policy'.